Manzat (goddess): Associations with other deities

 Occasionally an association between Manzat and Ishtar is proposed in scholarship, usually based on the fact that (d)Tir-an-naki is a late writing of the name of Uruk, but according to Wilfred G. Lambert there is no strong evidence in favor of this theory.
 While a goddess known from the Old Assyrian trading colony Kanesh, Ištar-ZA-AT, is sometimes interpreted as "Ishtar of the rainbow" or outright as Manzat, it is unlikely that this is the proper reading of the name, and other interpretations, such as "Ishtar-erbat" have also been proposed.
-According to Daniel T. Potts the occurrence of "Manzat-Ishtar" in the Igi-Halki inscription from Deh-e Now is also not an indication of syncretism, and this name should be understood "the goddess Manzat."
+According to Daniel T. Potts the occurrence of "Manzat-Ishtar" in the Igi-Halki inscription from Deh-e Now is also not an indication of syncretism, and this name should be understood "the goddess Manzat".
 The use of ištar or ištarum as a common noun which could refer to any goddess, a synonym of iltum, the feminine form of ilu ("god"), goes back to the Old Babylonian period.
-To differentiate it from the name Ishtar, it was consistently written without the divine determinative.
-An example can be found in the brief description of Ishara in Atrahasis.
+To differentiate it from the name Ishtar, it was consistently written without the so-called "divine determinative".
+An example can be found in the brief description of Išḫara in Atrahasis.

-In a single Maqlû incantation, Manzat appears as the sister of the Mesopotamian sun god Shamash, and by extension as daughter of his parents, Ningal and Sin.
+In a single Maqlû incantation, Manzat is described as the sister of the Mesopotamian sun god Shamash, and by extension as daughter of his parents, Ningal and Sin.

 In a single Assyrian god list, Manzat's epithets were reassigned to Ninhursag.

 Irene Sibbing-Plantholt argues that due to their similar role in international treaties, such as the treaty of Naram-Sin, Manzat can be compared to Ninkarrak.